 [07:32] For example, somebody had a medical history of the “Patient Evolution” written by the French, commissioned by the French government to explore why soldiers were dying.
 They had yellow fever.
 We were able to pinpoint using Voyant Tools and the frequency of particular words coming up, where the text talked about that process of dying.

 [08:00] That was very interesting to the student who is studying Medicine, Health, and Society.
 She’s like, “Well, you know, I’m thinking about going to medical school.
 I’m actually pretty interested in epidemiology.”
 She was able to pinpoint those moments through the use of this tool.

 [08:14] Then another layer was, “OK, now that we have this OCR, anybody who’s used sort of primary source documents in any other language, will notice that the diacritics are all wrong.”
 If you’re working with text from the 18th century, the spelling might be different.

 [08:34] I said, “First, before we can even work with these and begin to sort of translate them,” because the exercise was you would translate them then curate them.

-[08:44] Before we can translate it, we need to put it in a French that we understand.
-Then they had to practice their own French orthography and grammar by putting these texts into a modern French.
+[08:44] Before we can translate it, we need to put it in a French that we understand, right?
+So, then they had to practice their own French orthography and grammar by putting these texts into a modern French.
 I meant mostly just correcting spelling, or adding diacritics.

 [09:01] After that, the students then translated a section roughly 500 to 1,000 words.
-Then the final layers were, they had to juxtapose the original and the French, and introduce the reader to the text where they’re situating themselves in this text, because some of the texts were 200 pages.
+Then the final layers were, they had to juxtapose the original and the French, and introduce the reader to the text where they’re situating themselves in this text, because some of the texts were, you know, 200 pages.